plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/safety_systems_summary.md

 - **Portfolio Tracker**: Monitors portfolio value and detects drawdowns
 - **Execution Handler**: Blocks operations when breakers are tripped

+## Implementation Status & Next Steps (Post-Critic Feedback)

+While the design and initial implementation of these safety systems are sound, critic feedback highlighted that **full implementation and rigorous integration testing are mandatory and incomplete**.
+The immediate focus must be on:

+1.  **Finalizing Implementation**: Ensure all planned features and states (especially for Circuit Breakers and Reconciliation auto-correct logic, if enabled) are fully coded.
+2.  **Unit Test Completion**: Ensure all unit tests for each safety system component pass reliably.
+3.  **Integration Testing**: **Crucially**, implement and pass tests verifying the *interactions* between these systems and the core engine components:
+    *   Does the `ExecutionHandler` correctly query and respect the `CircuitBreakerSystem` state?
+    *   Does the `PositionReconciliationSystem` correctly fetch data from APIs/PT and update the PT if auto-correct is enabled?
+    *   Does the `FundingRateValidator` receive predictions from strategies and payments from the execution/portfolio layer correctly?
+    *   Do safety systems correctly handle simulated failures (e.g., API errors triggering CBs, reconciliation detecting discrepancies injected in tests)?
+4.  **Failure Scenario Testing**: Test how the safety systems behave under various failure conditions (e.g., network errors during reconciliation, rapid volatility spikes for CBs).

+These systems are only effective if fully implemented and proven to work correctly *within the context of the entire engine*.
+Design documentation alone is insufficient. **Addressing these implementation and testing gaps is now a critical priority mandated by the critic.**

 ## Common Implementation Patterns

 Across all three safety systems, several common patterns and approaches were employed: